jonathancraddock/mootparadox_grav/pages/01.home/default.md

 ### Info

 What happened to the old site?
-For the last couple of weeks the answer has been, "The old version of this site is temporarily offline while I have a bit of an experiment with Grav CMS".
-The updated answer is that [Grav](https://getgrav.org/) looks great and I'm sticking with it for now! :-)
+For the last couple of weeks the answer has been, "_The old version of this site is temporarily offline while I have a bit of an experiment with Grav CMS_".
+The updated answer is that [Grav](https://getgrav.org/) looks great and I'm sticking with it! :-)

 !!!
 You can learn about **Grav** at their [Learn Grav](http://learn.getgrav.org) site.